Jasond707/austin-crime-dashboard/README.md

 - District 4 had the most crime reported overall
 - Theft and burglary showed up as the most common offenses
 - Over 85% of crimes were cleared, but more than 370,000 went uncleared — mostly involving family disturbances.
+- Nearly **14.5% of cases were missing a clearance date**, which likely means the case is still open.
+These were treated as “Uncleared” in the analysis for accuracy.

 ## 🌐 Tableau Dashboard
 👉 [Click here to view the dashboard](https://public.tableau.com/app/profile/jason.d1077/viz/austin_tableau_project/Dashboard1)